julianofinck/Auto-Soil-Profile-Drawer/README.md

 	3. Make sure you have a python.exe set as an environmental variable in PATH
 ----------------------------------------------------------------------------------------------------------
 ###### INSTRUCTIONS:
-.Create a folder in past_projects and copy "1_title_block.csv" and "2_borehole_data.csv" to it.
+Create a folder in past_projects and copy "1_title_block.csv" and "2_borehole_data.csv" to it.

-.Fill both csv.
+Fill both csv.
 Copy them to the root "Auto-Soil-Profile-Drawer\", overwriting the existent ones.

-.Run "run.bat"
- If any error occurs, check both csv
+Run "run.bat" (if any error occurs, check both csv)

- Start a new drawing from "" teamplate on AutoCAD, use "script" command, select .scr Double-check for minor adjustments, like the figure number in each title.
+Start a new drawing from "" teamplate on AutoCAD, use "script" command, select .scr

+Double-check for minor adjustments, like the figure number in each title.

 Use publish to export all figures as one .pdf

 DONE!

 	obs¹ Ao preencher, atente ao ponto como separador decimal, vírgula como divisor de elementos, e eventuais colchetes. obs² Topo liso acima do solo é digitado com valor negativo.

 ----------------------------------------------------------------------------------------------------------
 ###### Files and folders explanation:
-> Files

-**1_title_block.csv**
+**Files:**

+__1_title_block.csv__
-Generic information of the client and project **2_borehole_data.csv**
+Generic information of the client and project

+**2_borehole_data.csv**
 Field data of the boreholes
 **3_run.bat**